NxPKG/khulnasoft-docs/content/cloudflare-one/connections/connect-networks/downloads/_index.md

 ## Deprecated releases

-Cloudflare supports versions of `cloudflared` that are within one year of the most recent release.
+Khulnasoft supports versions of `cloudflared` that are within one year of the most recent release.
 Breaking changes unrelated to feature availability may be introduced that will impact versions released more than one year ago.
-For example, as of January 2023 Cloudflare will support `cloudflared` version 2023.1.1 to cloudflared 2022.1.1.
+For example, as of January 2023 Khulnasoft will support `cloudflared` version 2023.1.1 to cloudflared 2022.1.1.

 To update `cloudflared`, refer to [these instructions](/cloudflare-one/connections/connect-networks/downloads/update-cloudflared/).